Managing small-acreage horse farms in Central and Eastern Oregon

 How much your horse should eat

-Forages are needed for normal functioning of the equine digestive system, and forage requirements are easily supplied by pasture and hay.
-Horses do not have a multicompartmented stomach like cattle, sheep and goats.
+The equine digestive system requires forages for normal functioning, and forage requirements are easily supplied by pasture and hay.
+Horses do not have a multicompartmental stomach as cattle, sheep and goats do.
 Instead, the horse has a simple stomach that works much like a human’s.
 Horses do not effectively digest low-quality forages; hence higher quality, more digestible forages are necessary.

 Horses consume about 2% of their body weight per day in feed.
 This amount is based on a dry-weight basis, so it accounts for the different amounts of moisture in different types of feed.
 Fresh grass, for example, is about 80% water, and grass hay is 10%–15% water.
 Thus, a 1,200-pound horse requires 24 pounds of feed per day on a dry-weight basis, or about 28 pounds of hay (10% moisture).
 Over the course of a year, this equals more than 5 tons.

-Pastures can supply at least some of the forage feed requirements, depending on the size of the pasture, the number of horses and the length of the growing season.
-In Central and Eastern Oregon, well-managed, irrigated pasture produces 5,500–7,000 pounds (2.75–3.5 tons) of forage per acre.
+Well-managed pastures can supply much of the forage feed requirement, depending on the size of the pasture, the number of horses and the length of the growing season.
+In Central and Eastern Oregon, well-managed, irrigated pasture can produce as much as 6,000–12,000 pounds (3–6 tons) of forage per acre per year.
+But note that if all the forage produced in a year were consumed, then the desirable forages in the pasture could not persist.
+See the section below on grazing management and target grazing height.

-The majority of pasture forage is produced during May and June (see Figure 2).
+The majority of pasture forage is produced in summer (Figure 2).
 Supplemental feed will be required during other parts of the year.

 If irrigated pasture is used as a major feed source, a mature 1,200-pound horse generally needs about 2 acres of pasture.
 New owners or managers can provide a safety buffer by doubling this estimate and carefully monitoring pasture conditions, feed supply and horse body condition.